 Macadamia is a tropical tree.
 It requires full sun to grow and produce healthy fruits.

 Keep the soil of the macadamia tree slightly moist.
 Water young macadamia tree regularly.
 Once the plant matures, water it once a week during the growing season and every other day during the period of drought and hot summer.

 Do mulching to preserve moisture as growing macadamia nuts tree requires slightly moist soil.
 Mulching also prevents competitive weeds.

 Fertilize with 1% nitrogen fertilizer twice a year, at the beginning of the growing season and in midseason.
 Macadamia tree grows slowly, so you do not need a lot of nitrogen.
 If your soil is rich, you do not need to fertilize often as excess fertilization can damage the tree.
 Also, the application of compost or aged manure helps it to grow.

 Prune in early spring with pruning shears, as you do with an apple tree, to promote a single strong trunk and 6 to 8 horizontally growing scaffold branches spaced evenly along with the height of the tree.
 Clip off the vertically growing shoots because they will not produce nuts and will sap the vigor of the tree.
 Also, prune off dead and damaged wood.

 Pests and Diseases

-A healthy macadamia tree is usually pest free, but thrips, mites, and scales might attack it.
+A healthy macadamia tree is usually pest-free, but thrips, mites, and scales might attack it.
 Mostly they are deterred by the tree itself.
-Use of organic pesticide is recommended in case of a large infestation.
+The use of organic pesticides is recommended in case of a large infestation.